 16F.
 Commissioners, functions of

-(1) The Commissioners shall divide the State into districts and regions in accordance with this Part whenever a division of the State is required under this Part.
+(1) The Commissioners shall divide the State into districts in accordance with this Part whenever a division of the State is required under this Part.

 (2) For the purposes of carrying out their duty under subsection (1) the Commissioners shall —